About Model Diplomacy

 Model Diplomacy is a free simulation program that invites students, educators, and professionals from a variety of backgrounds to step into the roles of decision-makers on the U.S. National Security Council (NSC) or UN Security Council.

 Used in all fifty states and over one hundred countries by high schools, colleges and universities, military academies, international organizations, and the U.S. and foreign governments, Model Diplomacy delivers compelling interactive materials to meet a range of curricular goals.
-The seventeen case studies and accompanying teaching notes, created in consultation with Council on Foreign Relations (CFR) experts, cover pressing historical and hypothetical diplomatic issues.
-Instructors can quickly set up a simulation with a few clicks, or customize a simulation to meet their exact needs.
+Model Diplomacy offers a robust library of eighteen case studies, simulating both the U.S. National Security Council and the UN Security Council, covering pressing historical and hypothetical diplomatic issues.
+Each case has accompanying teaching notes and is created in consultation with Council on Foreign Relations (CFR) experts.
+Model Diplomacy also offers pop-up cases—short, one-page scenarios based on issues reverberating in the news today, designed to require less preparation and time.
+Instructors can quickly set up a simulation with a few clicks or customize a simulation to meet their exact needs.
 Every semester, countless instructors and professionals benefit from the free resources Model Diplomacy provides.